hansbu/CSE527_FinalProject/README.md

 We also applied the Overlap-tile strategy for seamless segmentation as suggested by the paper, missing data at 4 edges are extrapolated by mirroring.

 <img src="imgs/input_label.png" width="1000" height="450" />

+The augmented data set can be downloaded form [here]((https://drive.google.com/drive/folders/1zikzGhtTe-RR-LzRBKXMx2D6vu2Ksy0i?usp=sharing)) as noted in the first section.

 ### Model Architecture
 The model is originally from [U-Net: Convolutional Networks for Biomedical Image Segmentation](http://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/) with slightly changes for the padding of the expanding path to keep the output size as the same as the lalel images of 512*512.